theweekdayy/portfolio_projects/README.md

-## This repository contains my projects in SQL and Python, demonstrating data analysis and problem-solving.
+## This repository contains my data analysis projects in SQL and Python.
 ## Projects

 ### Python Projects